julienrbrt/getho/README.md

 # Getho

 Getho is dumb tool that is going to generate random private keys, fetch the associated ethereum address and check its balance.
-Getho stops as soon that it finds an address with a balance greather than 0.
+Getho creates a file `result.txt` as soon that it finds an address with a balance greather than 0.
+If the fine cannot be created, Getho will stop and display the address found.

 ---